sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 These correspond to 5 new token types corresponding to each keyword in the language.
 The existing JFlex file created for the original project is extended to support these features.

 # Parsing
-The parser handles the new semantics and allow parsing of the following
+The parser handles the new semantics and allow parsing of the following:
-1. Parsing of `Interface` that contain `use` statements and class definitions.
-    * Interfaces may contain zero or more use statements followed by zero or more function declarations or class declarations).
-A class declaration is the name of the class, optionally the class it extends, and zero or more function declarations. `ClassDecl` is created as a new AST node to represent this.
+1. Parsing of `Interface` that contain zero or more `use` statements and zero or more class declarations.
+A class declaration is the name of the class, optionally the class name it extends, and zero or more function declarations. `ClassDecl` is created as a new AST node to represent this.
-2. Parsing of `Program` that contain class definitions.
-    * Programs can now contain one or more (function definitions or class definitions).
-A class definition is the name of the class, and the class it extends a list of fields which are `Decl` or `ExtendedDecl`s, and a list of function defintions.
-However, the ist of fields or methods can be empty. `ClassDefn` also represents this.
+2. Parsing of `Program` that contain class definitions and function definitions.
+Programs can now contain one or more functions definitions and/or class definitions.
+A class definition is the name of the class, and the class it extends a list of fields which are `SimpleDecl`s, and a list of function defintions.
+However, the list of fields or methods can be empty. `ClassDefn` also represents this.
 3. Parsing of `Exp` with the `new` and `this` keyword.
+4. Parsing of `MethodCall`s which take the form `o.f()` or `this.f()`
+5. Parsing of `FieldAccess` which take the form of `o.x` or `this.x`

 Additionally, two AST nodes are added to handle Interfaces and Classes.
 1. `InterfaceBody`
 2. `ClassBody`

 Previously, an `Interface` and `Program` contained the function declarations and definitions respectively.
 Previously, the parser would add to the lists directly when it came across a declaration or definition.
 Now that we are also handling class declarations and definitions, the parser has `fdecl_or_cdecl_star` and `fdefn_or_cdefn_plus` nonterminal to account for this.
 These two new nonterminals correspond to the two new AST nodes.
 This does not have a big input on the rest of the compiler as we just need to add a `getBody()` call in certain places that expected the function declarations and definitions to be accessed directly from the `Program`.

+We also add AST nodes `FieldAccess`, `MethodCall`, and `New`.

+# Symbol Tables

+We extend the old symbol table that just included entries for function declarations into a symbol table that includes both function declarations, class declarations and object fields

+## Implementation

+The old symbol table was represented as a `Map<String, FunctionDecl>`.
+Now, we introduce a class `SymbolTable` that really serves as a wrapper.
+It has has fields `Map<String, FunctionDecl>` and `Map<String, ClassDecl>`.
+By using a wrapper, we can pass around the `SymbolTable` as a single object and we shift some of the operations on the map into our new abstraction.

+This change required us to change the `SymbolTableManager` to operate on `SymbolTable` and do logic related to merging class symbols.

+It also requires a renaming of `FunctionCollector` to `SymbolCollector` which extends the logic of collection function to also collect classes.
+We use the same visitor pattern where all `ClassDecl` nodes tell the visitor to extract their declaration out of them.
+All other nodes that are not `ClassDecl`s do nothing when the visitor visits them.

+The `getValidPrograms()` function now returns a `ValidProgram` and takes one less argument.
+Previously it took an argument that the function mutated since it already had a different return value.
+I decided to create the `ValidProgram` class which lets us store both the old return value and this list of function declarations in one object.
+However after extending with class symbols we need a list of `FunctionDecl` and `ClassDecl`.
+A new object to represent this is `ProgramSymbols` which is really a wrapper over both lists.

 # Desugaring
 The Xi++ specification states that fields and methods in a class are brought into scope automatically.
 To supplement this, we refer to fields as `this.x` and methods `this.f()`.
 However, as per the language specifiction, we also need to support `x` and `f()` respectively from the examples prior.
 This is syntactic sugar.
 The `ThisAugmentor` created is a visitor that converts unqualified field accesses and method calls to qualified ones.
 Simply, it takes `x` or `f()` into `this.x` or `this.f()` respectively.